 If you’re under age 65, you can get Part A without having to pay premiums if:

 — You have been entitled to Social Security or Railroad Retirement Board disability benefits for 24 months.

 — You are a kidney dialysis or kidney transplant patient.

-HHS says that most people do not have to pay a premium for Part A, but everyone must pay a premium for Part B. This is deducted monthly from your Social Security, railroad retirement or Civil Service retirement check; those who do not get any of these payments are billed for their Part B premium every three months.
+According to CMS, most people on Medicare don’t have to pay a premium for Part A, but everyone must pay a premium for Part B. This is deducted monthly from your Social Security, railroad retirement or Civil Service retirement check; those who do not get any of these payments are billed for their Part B premium every three months.

-While the federal government administers what’s known as Original Medicare, it is also possible to purchase Medicare plans from some private insurance companies.
+While the federal government administers what’s known as original Medicare, it’s also possible to purchase Medicare plans from some private insurance companies.
 These plans are known as Medicare Advantage.
 These include Part A and Part B coverage, but may or may not include prescription drug coverage.

 Medicaid is a government assistance program administered by both the federal government and state governments.
 As such, its rules of coverage and cost vary from one state to another.